-Error Code Description 0 Unknown Error 1 XML Validation Error: Because the request or query was incorrectly formed, the system cannot properly process it.
-2 Authentication Error: An error occurred in the authentication process, and the system cannot confirm the validity of the appID and appPassword that were submitted.
-3 Invalid Authentication: The user provided the incorrect appID and/or appPassword.
+Error Code Description 0 Unknown Error 1 XML Validation Error: Because the request or query was incorrectly formed, it cannot be properly processed.
+2 Authentication Error: An error occurred in the authentication process, and the validity of the appID and appPassword that were submitted cannot be confirmed.
+3 Invalid Authentication: The appID and/or appPassword that were provided are incorrect.
 4 Policy Validation Error: Some generic issue exists regarding determination whether the request is allowed.
-5 Request Denied: The system denied the request (failed Policy Validation) for one or more reasons.
+5 Request Denied: The request has been denied (failed Policy Validation) for one or more reasons.
 6 Database Error: The Extension Mobility service received an error while trying to communicate with the database.
 7 AutoLogout Setup Error: The system could not communicate with the AutoLogout service.
 8 Query Type Unknown: The system could not determine whether the query is Device-User or User-Devices.
 9 DirUser Creation Error: Directory integration error occurred.
-10 Proxy Authentication Not Allowed: The appID that is specified does not have rights to log in or log out other users.
+10 Proxy Authentication Not Allowed: the appID that is specified does not have rights to log in or log out other users.
 11 Device Does Not Exist: The specified device for login or logout does not exist in the system.
-12 Device Profile Does Not Exist: Either a profile that was specified does not exist, or no Logout Device Profile was configured for the specified user.
+12 Device Profile Does Not Exist: Either a profile was specified that does not exist or no Logout Device Profile was configured for the specified user.

-Table 2-2 Cisco Extension Mobility Login Service Error Codes
+Table 2-2 Cisco Extension Mobility Login Service Error Codes (continued) ----------- --

-Error Code Description 18 Device Already Logged In: The system could not log in to the specified device because a user already logged in.
-19 Device Not Logged In: The system could not log out of the specified device because no user is logged in.
+Error Code Description 18 Device Already Logged In: The system could not log in to the specified device because a user is already logged in.
+19 Device Not Logged In: Could not log out of the specified device because no user is logged in.
 20 Get Device Hoteling Flag Error: The system could not determine whether the device allows Cisco Extension Mobility (also called "hoteling").
-21 Get Device Hoteling Status Error: The system could not determine whether a user currently is logged in.
-22 Device Does Not Allow Extension Mobility: The specified device did not get configured for extension mobility.
+21 Get Device Hoteling Status Error: The system could not determine whether these is a user currently is logged in.
+22 Device Does Not Allow Extension Mobility: The device that is specified is not configured for Extension Mobility.
 23 User Does Not Exist: The userID that was entered for login does not exist in the system.
 25 User Already Logged In Elsewhere: The system denied the0 login because the specified user is already logged in to a different device.